narrowspark/automatic/doc/SKELETON.md

 Narrowspark Automatic checks all packages for the `automatic-skeleton` package type and register it to Automatic.

 After the registration, it will search for all classes found in your composer.json `autoload` section.
-All found classes are added to the `automatic.lock skeleton` section.
+The classes are added to the `skeleton` section in your `automatic.lock` file.

 The following example shows how your `composer.json` can look: